etensec/Projects/README.md

-# I am sharing a few important projects I have worked on for different classes at DePaul University for my Cybersecurity major.
+# I am sharing a few important projects I have worked on at DePaul University for my Cybersecurity major.